 - Work related stress

-For individuals, after the first free half an hour session, each 60 minute session, will be charged at £40.
+For individuals, after the first free hour session, each 60 minute session, will be charged at £50.

-We would discuss and agree the duration of the sessions during the first free half an hour session.
+We would discuss and agree the duration of the sessions during our first free session.

 The work that I do includes:

 - Supporting people who are dealing with confusion, anxiety and depression

 - Helping people to understand and change challenging behaviour patterns